Molecular sieve: Applications

+Some molecular sieves are used in size-exclusion chromatography, a separation technique that sorts molecules based on their size.

-Molecular sieves are often utilized in the petroleum industry, especially for drying gas streams.
+Another important use is as a desiccant.
+They are often utilized in the petrochemical industry for drying gas streams.
 For example, in the liquid natural gas (LNG) industry, the water content of the gas needs to be reduced to less than 1 ppmv to prevent blockages caused by ice or methane clathrate.

+Laboratory use

 In the laboratory, molecular sieves are used to dry solvent.
 "Sieves" have proven to be superior to traditional drying techniques, which often employ aggressive desiccants.

 Under the term zeolites, molecular sieves are used for a wide range of catalytic applications.
 They catalyze isomerisation, alkylation, and epoxidation, and are used in large scale industrial processes, including hydrocracking and fluid catalytic cracking.

 They are also used in the filtration of air supplies for breathing apparatus, for example those used by scuba divers and firefighters.
 In such applications, air is supplied by an air compressor and is passed through a cartridge filter which, depending on the application, is filled with molecular sieve and/or activated carbon, finally being used to charge breathing air tanks.

 Such filtration can remove particulates and compressor exhaust products from the breathing air supply.

 FDA approval

 The U.S. FDA has as of April 1, 2012, approved sodium aluminosilicate for direct contact with consumable items under 21 CFR 182.2727.
-Prior to this approval Europe had used molecular sieves with pharmaceuticals and independent testing suggested that molecular sieves meet all government requirements but the industry had been unwilling to fund the expensive testing required for government approval.
+Prior to this approval the European Union had used molecular sieves with pharmaceuticals and independent testing suggested that molecular sieves meet all government requirements but the industry had been unwilling to fund the expensive testing required for government approval.